-This will return the authoritative name server’s info for that domain, including the default TTL in both seconds and hours.
+This will return the authoritative name server’s information for that domain, including the default TTL in both seconds and hours.

-There are several websites which let you use the dig utility to perform a DNS TTL lookup for free.
+There are several websites that let you use the dig utility to perform a DNS TTL lookup for free.

-As you can see, the DNS TTL values for this domain’s records is set to 21599 seconds (6 hours).
+As you can see, the DNS TTL value for this domain’s records is set to 21599 seconds (6 hours).